vvvpiano/DormLife/README.md

 # DormLife
-project for enhancing the quaility of living dorms
+project for enhancing the quaility of living in dorms